Rapsssito/react-native-tcp-socket/README.md

   ```

 #### Self-Signed SSL (only available for React Native > 0.60)
-You will need a [metro.config.js](https://facebook.github.io/metro/docs/en/configuration.html) file in order to use a self-signed SSL certificate library.
+You will need a [metro.config.js](https://facebook.github.io/metro/docs/en/configuration.html) file in order to use a self-signed SSL certificate.
 You should already have this file in your root project directory, but if you don't, create it.
 Inside a `module.exports` object, create a key called `resolver` with another object called `assetExts`.
 The value of `assetExts` should be an array of the resource file extensions you want to support.

-For example, if you want to support `.pem` files (plus all the already supported files), your `metro.config.js` would like like this:
+If you want to support `.pem` files (plus all the already supported files), your `metro.config.js` would like like this:
 ```javascript
 const {getDefaultConfig} = require('metro-config');
 const defaultConfig = getDefaultConfig.getDefaultValues(__dirname);